 CAUTION: THE INCOME TAX CONSIDERATIONS OF AN INVESTMENT IN A LIMITED LIABILITY COMPANY ARE COMPLEX.
-THIS DISCUSSION, MERELY SUMMARIZES CERTAIN MATERIAL TAX CONSEQUENCES OF SUCH AN INVESTMENT, AND REVIEWS THOSE TAX ISSUES UPON WHICH COUNSEL CANNOT OPINION.
-ACCORDINGLY, PROSPECTIVE INVESTORS ARE URGED TO CONSULT THEIR OWN TAX ADVISOR FOR INDIVIDUAL TAX PLANNING PURPOSES.
+THIS DISCUSSION, MERELY SUMMARIZES CERTAIN MATERIAL TAX CONSEQUENCES OF SUCH AN INVESTMENT, AND REVIEWS THOSE TAX ISSUES UPON WHICH COUNSEL WILL NOT OR CANNOT OPINE.
+ACCORDINGLY, PROSPECTIVE INVESTORS ARE STRONGLY URGED TO CONSULT THEIR OWN TAX ADVISOR FOR INDIVIDUAL TAX PLANNING PURPOSES.

-The period for assessing deficiencies attributable to Company tax items will not expire until 3 years after the Company files, or is required to file (whichever is later) its return for the taxable year in which the item arose, and the Manager may agree to a further extension of such period on behalf of any Members and the Company.
+The period for assessing deficiencies attributable to Company tax items will not expire until three years after the Company files, or is required to file (whichever is later) its return for the Company 's taxable year in which the item arose, and the Manager may agree to a further extension of such period on behalf of any Members and the Company.